Soy lecithin’s small but significant role in chocolate

 If you read the ingredients list of a chocolate bar, soy lecithin is usually one of the last ingredients.
 This is because a little lecithin goes a long way and is a very effective ingredient.
 Other products like cocoa butter have similar qualities but are far more expensive and require much more product to do the same thing soy does.

-When you pick up a gift for your loved ones this Valentine’s Day, you can rest easy knowing chocolates are safe and sustainably produced with ingredients that are trusted by farmers everywhere.
+When you pick up a chocolate box for your loved ones, you can rest easy knowing chocolates are safe and sustainably produced with ingredients that are trusted by farmers everywhere.